Progress report for LNC22-471

 Experimental Design

-This project will use a two-pronged approach to evaluate both practice efficiency and practicality.
+This project uses a two-pronged approach to evaluate both practice efficiency and practicality.
 Plot-scale research will allow us to determine the most effective approaches.
 On-farm research will test the viability and practicality of these options.
 Post-cover crop yield and nutrient use efficiency of these systems will be quantified and demonstrate the benefits and challenges of introducing cover crops into the cold-climate cropping systems of the North Central region.

 On-Farm Locations